 The great white way!
-Broadway is something that everyone should really experience while in New York City.
-There are so many great options and new shows are always opening so I always have a long list of shows that I need to see.
+Broadway is something that everyone should experience while in New York City.
+There are so many fantastic options and new shows are always opening, so I always have a long list of shows that I need to see.

 Note: This post contains affiliate links.
 See disclosure for more information.